-- Transfer the frozen dough mounds to an airtight container or plastic bag.
-Store in the freezer up to 3 months.
+- Once frozen, transfer the dough mounds to an airtight container or a plastic bag.
+Store them in the freezer for up to 3 months.

 Melted butter is the secret to making quick and easy chocolate chip cookies!
 These cookies are soft in the center, chewy around the middle, and a little crispy around the edges.
 If you have an extra five minutes to spare when making these cookies, try browning your butter before adding it to the cookie batter.
 Browned butter adds a nutty richness to the cookies.
 (Here’s our tutorial for browning butter and we provide instructions below)

 Watch Us Make the Recipe